a2o/snoopy/doc/RELEASING-HOWTO.md

 ## Changing the release process / Editing this document

-This document contains the overall releasing process descrtiption, but hints for what to do after each step are scattered around the related scripts in the [dev-tools/](../dev-tools/) directory, to speed up the process.
+This document contains the overall releasing process description, but hints for what to do after each step are scattered around the related scripts in the [dev-tools/](../dev-tools/) directory, to speed up the process.